AndrewQuinn2020/EECS-332-MPs/README.md

 # EECS-332-MPs
 Code repo for the various projects I did in this class.

-testing pushing from my Ubuntu devbox, in Atom, to Github...
+Testing pushing from my Ubuntu devbox, in Atom, to Github...

+Okay, looks like we're good.